+If you frequently find yourself wondering, “Should I buy a house?” you’re not alone.
 Deciding whether to rent or buy a home is a major decision.
-How do you know you’re ready?
 Here are eight signs that you’re ready to make the switch from renter to homeowner.

-Rental prices are on the rise nationwide, according to ApartmentGuide, which tracks trends in the rental market.
-The average rent on a one-bedroom unit climbed 4.2 percent in 2018, to $1,140; two-bedroom units rose to $1,354 and studio apartments rose 5 percent to $1,065.
+Rental prices are rising significantly nationwide, according to Rent.com, which tracks trends in the rental market.
+In 2021, the average rent on a one-bedroom unit climbed 24.4 percent to $1,684 year-over-year.
+Two-bedroom units rose 21.8 percent to $1,997.

 Rising rent makes it harder to budget for monthly housing costs and to save for other financial goals.
-When paying rent begins to feel like a bad investment and you want to build equity for the future, it’s time to figure out what loan you qualify for, says Bill Golden, a sales associate with ReMax Around Atlanta who has more than 30 years in the real estate business.
+When paying rent begins to feel like a bad investment and you want to build equity for the future, it’s time to think about mortgage loans, says Bill Golden, a sales associate with RE/MAX Around Atlanta, who has more than 30 years of real estate experience.

 Golden says many renters are ready to buy a home once they are financially stable.
 Many are motivated by the pride of ownership and wanting more control over their dwelling place.

 “If one or more of those is tugging at your heart, at least look into the possibility of owning rather than renting,” Golden says.
-“If you’ve seen your rent escalate significantly but you feel trapped renting, it means the balance may be tipping toward buying.
-With today’s escalating rental rates and low (mortgage) interest rates, chances are your monthly outlay could be less on a purchase than on a rental.”
+“If you’ve seen your rent escalate significantly but you feel trapped renting, the balance may be tipping toward buying.
+With today’s escalating rental rates and low mortgage rates, chances are your monthly outlay could be less on a purchase than on a rental.”

 “Establishing a credit history or recovering from a credit setback can take time, but the goal of homeownership is still realistic under those circumstances,” McClary says.
 “Receiving help from a nonprofit housing counseling agency that also offers credit counseling programs can make a big difference for anyone struggling with those barriers to homeownership.”